webbrandon/simple-secure-auth/lessons/section-three.md

 };
 ```

 The last export function that needs to be included in the `./data/user/index.js` will return the current user profile.
 This is done to illustrate a point of applying administrative abilities to the CRM if desired.
 By sending the current database object the user can make sure they get current database info that represents them.
-This is important because if a user profile is for some reason edited by a administrator  like the account status the session object they may have loaded two days ago won't misrepresent the data.
+This is important because if a user profile is for some reason edited by an administrator like the account status the session object they may have loaded two days ago won't misrepresent the data.
 Another reason to pass a different profile object instead of the user session object is to allow the administration to use the same templates.

 ```node
 module.exports.getUser = function(email, cb){